SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-templates.md

 # How to configure settings in SuperOffice Admin

 The configuration in the SuperOffice Admin is point-and-click.
-This is part i primarely to select the values already created in the first part.
+This part is primarily to select the values already created in the first part.

 ## Admin client​